fogWraith/Hotline/Docs/Protocol/Capabilities-Large-File.md

 ### File Resume (RFLT)

 File resume uses the RFLT (Resume FiLe Transfer) structure, sent in `DATA_FILE_RESUME_DATA` (`0x00CB`).
 It tells the server which fork offsets the client already has.

+RFLT covers every resume except one: a resumed large-file *upload*, which has no forks for RFLT to describe and uses `HTXF_FLAG_RESUME` with a single offset and a digest instead.
+See [Resume Flow (Upload)](#resume-flow-upload).

 #### RFLT Header (42 bytes)